codeslp/die_project/README.md

 ## Special Python Features

-The application makes use of several special (dunder) methods in Python, also known as magic methods.
+The application makes use of two special (dunder) methods in Python, also known as magic methods.

 - `__init__`: This is the class constructor method.
 It's called when a new object of the class is created and allows the class to set up its attributes.

 - `__len__`: This method allows a class to define its "length".
 For our Dice class, the length is the number of dice in the set.

-- `__getitem__`: This method allows a class to support indexing.
-In the Dice class, this allows us to retrieve a die at a specified position in the set.

 ## API Endpoints